Prag8855/aab/content/guides/unemployment-benefits.md

 - **or you refuse help from the Agentur für Arbeit**[^13]
     For example, you refuse a job offer, refuse to take recommended training, or refuse to look for work.

-During the Sperrzeit, your employment benefits still run out (section 6) ???

 ## How much money do I get?

 **60% of your [gross income](/glossary/Brutto%20income)**, or 67% if you have children.[^5] They use your average gross income of the last 12 months, including bonuses.[^12] They ignore your income above {{BEITRAGSBEMESSUNGSGRENZE_WEST|cur}}€ per year.